esraa38177/e-commarce-test/README.md

 Python 3.7: Core programming language for backend development.
 Django: Backend framework for building the web application.
 HTML, CSS, JavaScript: Frontend technologies for user interface and interactivity.
-(Add other technologies, such as Bootstrap or jQuery, if used in your project.)
 Getting Started

 Clone this repository and navigate to the project directory: